dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 > **Likely**: A reasonable degree of probability based on context.
 #### FRD-MAS-05

-> **Third-party Information Resource**: Any _information resource_ that is not entirely included in the assessment for the _cloud product_ seeking authorization.
+> **Third-party Information Resource**: Any _information resource_ that is not entirely included in the assessment for the _cloud service offering_ seeking authorization.
 #### FRD-MAS-06

-> **Cloud Product**: A specific, packaged cloud computing product provided by a cloud service provider that can be used by a customer; commonly referred to as a &quot;cloud service offering&quot; by government agencies.
+> **Cloud Service Offering**: A specific, packaged cloud computing product or service provided by a cloud service provider that can be used by a customer.
+FedRAMP assessment and authorization of the cloud computing product or service is based on the Minimum Assessment Standard.

 ## Requirements